onconova/fhir/input/pagecontent/index.md

 title: Onconova FHIR Implementation Guide
 ---

-**Onconova** is an open-source precision oncology platform focused on enabling advanced cancer research, clinical decision support, and data-driven care.
+**Onconova** is an open-source precision oncology platform focused on enabling advanced cancer research.
 The FHIR interface exposes key resources, profiles, and value sets to facilitate standardized data exchange and integration with EHRs, registries, and analytics platforms.

 This implementation guide provides a comprehensive overview of the FHIR-based server interface to Onconova, supporting interoperability, data exchange, and integration with clinical and research systems.
 It complements the [OpenAPI specification](https://onconova.github.io/docs/latest/guide/api/specification/) and is designed for healthcare organizations, developers, and integrators seeking to leverage Onconova's oncology data.